linkedin/rest.li/pdl_schema.md

 record User {
   firstName: string
-  birthDay: optional Date
+  birthday: optional Date
 }
 ```
-The above example defines the `birthDay` field as optional.
+The above example defines the `birthday` field as optional.

 #### Record fields may have default values.
 Pegasus supports specifying default values for fields.
 Though the definition